ryanwebber/ryanwebber.github.io/content/_projects/dolly.md

 There's a lot more to do here.
 I want to implement a proper `malloc` that can free memory, implement more libc functions, and build more userland binaries.
-I also want to implement a proper shell that can run commands, a terminal emulator that can improve the serial console experience, and possibly take this into the modern era with a graphical environment by implementing a framebuffer driver and X11 implementation.
+I also want to implement a proper shell that can run commands, a terminal emulator that can improve the serial-console experience, and possibly take this into the modern era with a graphical environment by implementing a framebuffer driver and X11 implementation.